DataClarityCorp/distribution/compose/aws/README.md

-# Deploying DataClarity Is Free Forever (DIFF) to AWS
+# Deploying DataClarity Analytics Unlimited to AWS

 ### Prerequisite for VPC version
 * An AWS key pair created